cavalryjim/agilephd_blog/content/posts/llm_langchain_revisited.md

 date = 2024-07-25
 +++

-This is updated code from an [earlier post on Langchain](https://blog.agilephd.com/posts/llm_langchain/).
+This is updated code from an [earlier post about Langchain](https://blog.agilephd.com/posts/llm_langchain/).

 The code is being updated for three main reasons:
 - Some Windows users were having issues with Chroma.